MicroStrategy/rest-api-docs/docs/common-workflows/retrieve-data-from-the-intelligence-server/supported-features-and-considerations.md

 ---
-title: Supported Features and Considerations
+title: Supported features and considerations
 description: The JSON Data API supports the following features - Reports and published cubes as data sources, Attributes on rows and Metrics on columns.
 ---